-The 2035 MTP/SCS allocates additional funding to bus transit in the region.
+The 2045 MTP/SCS allocates additional funding to bus transit in the region.
 Fixed route bus lines in the region are continuously evaluated and adjusted.
-Additionally, new bus rapid transit (BRT) and express routes are planned in many key regional corridors, including:
+In addition, new bus rapid transit (BRT) and express routes are planned in many key regional corridors, including: